HL7/fhir-radiation-dose-summary-ig/input/pagecontent/background.md

 ### Problem

-The IHE Dose Reporter actor from the IHE REM profile gathers Radiation information and dose reports from modalities.
-However, there is no standardization of the exposure of the gathered data to third parties in a light API based format.
+The IHE Dose Reporter actor from the IHE REM profile gathers radiation dose information from modalities.
+However, there is no standardization to expose the dose information to the Radiology Information System (RIS)/Electorinic Health Record (EHR) in a lightweight API.

 ![Problem](./problem.svg){: width="800px"}

 <br clear="all" />

 Dose Management systems need to share information related to the exam to multiple third parties:

-* Mobile Applications: like patients related mobile applications, where a patient may want to centralize the reports of received radiation doses.
+* Several jurisdiction require reporting of dose information in the imaging report.
+For example, French regulations (Order of 22 September 2006 from the French Minister of Health and Solidarity) requires that ionizing radiation procedure reports include radiation summary information (e.g., the Dose Length Product Total data for CT RDSR).
+Similar US regulations include Senate Bill No. 1237 in California.
+* Gathering radiation dose information directly from modalities can be complex; dose can be represented in several formats, such as: RDSR (Radiation Dose Structured Report), MPPS (Modality Perfromed Procedure Step), SC (Secondary Capture requiring Optical Character Recognition), and DICOM image metadata.
-* RIS/EHR: many RIS/EHR systems do not have capabilities to read DICOM SR documents and prefer to contact the hospital dose management system in order to gather a summary of the dose report; and in order to include the radiation summary under the final imaging report.
+* Many RIS/EHR systems lack the ability to interpret these formats.
+Instead, it is preferable to request the required information from the hospital's Dose Management system to obtain dose infromation for the imaging report.
-* Third backend systems: some third backend applications may want to gather a summary of the exam’s radiations for some proprietary usage; gathering the complete RDSR is useless for most of the non Dose Management systems.

-The RDSRs have a complete and a strong structure for sharing the dose information from the modalities to the Dose Consumer/Reporter actors, and also between the Dose Reporter and the Dose Registry systems.
-However, most of third party applications have a very light needs for the Dose report.
-For example, RIS systems in France need only, for CT exams, the Dose Length Product Total data from the CT RDSR, in order to fit local regulations.
+DICOM RDSRs (Radiation Dose Structured Reports) have an established and complete structure for sharing the dose information between modalities and the Dose Consumer/Reporter, and between the Dose Reporter and the Dose Registry.
+Many other applications have a minimalistic need for a dose summary.
+For example, local regulations in France require RIS systems to report  the Dose Length Product Total data from the CT RDSR.

-The emergence of HL7 FHIR simplified the exchange between backend applications and third parties through the exchange of normalized resources having stable structures.
-This analysis allows to share minimal dose information through FHIR resources.
+The emergence of HL7 FHIR simplified the exchange between backend applications and third parties through the exchange of normalized resources having stable structures, enabling the exchange of minimal dose information between the Dose Management system and the EHR.

 <a name="scope"></a>

 ### Scope

 Scope:
-* Share a summary of dose information by exam through FHIR
+* Summary of dose information by study through FHIR, based on jurisdictonal requirements
-* Irradiations received by the patient
-* The targeted modalities are CT/XA/RF/MG/NM
+* Diagnostic Imaging; modalities include CT, XA, RF, MG, NM

 Out Of Scope:
-* Share details of the radiation administration
+* Details of the radiation administration and modality configuration
-* Share enhanced data (SSDE, Organ Dose, etc.) to third applications
+* Enhanced data (SSDE, organ dose, etc.)
-* Cumulative calculation of radiation over time, and through multiple procedures or equipments
+* Cumulative calculation of longitudinal radiation dose
-* Irradiations received by the practitioner
+* Occupational radiation dose
+* Radiation Therapy dose
+* Radiotracer dose

-Dealing with sharing details of radiation procedures, like the X-Ray parameters, the modality configuration, etc., is out of scope.
-Also, sharing the details of enhanced dose data, like the size specific dose estimation, is also out of scope.
-Other means exist to share this detailed information, mainly the DICOM Radiation Structured Reports (RDSRs).
+Other means exist to share this information, through DICOM Radiation Structured Reports (RDSRs).

 The defined profiles in this IG are describing radiation information within a unique irradiation act, which may contain multiple irradiation events.
 Calculating patient cumulative radiation over a period of time, and/or through multiple procedures and modalities, is out of scope, even if the current IG simplifies such computations.
 In parallel, the interpretation of radiation information is out of scope; this depends on facilities workflows, may be subject of interpretations, and may vary following regulations.

-Radiotherapy procedures are not covered by the scope of this work, only diagnostic imaging radiations is covered by this work.

-The FHIR profiles defined in this IG are engineering solution in order to simplify sharing the radiation summary information between heterogenous applications.
-This implementation guide is not meant to describe how the Radiation Data is treated, and who can access and interpret the radiation information.
-These details are site specific and follow the international and national regulations and recommendations; also, they follows facilities culture and workflows.
-For instance, facilities should follow recommendations from the [AAPM/ACR/HPS Joint Statement on Proper Use of Radiation Dose Metric Tracking for Patients Undergoing Medical Imaging Exams](https://www.aapm.org/org/policies/details.asp?id=1533&type=PP){:target="_blank"}; patient radiation history should not be used for decision making prior to exams.
+The FHIR profiles defined in this IG are intended to simplify sharing radiation summary information between heterogenous applications.
+This implementation guide is not meant to describe how radiation data is managed, and who can access and interpret it.
+Such details are site specific and follow international and national regulations and recommendations, such as those in the [AAPM/ACR/HPS Joint Statement on Proper Use of Radiation Dose Metric Tracking for Patients Undergoing Medical Imaging Exams](https://www.aapm.org/org/policies/details.asp?id=1533&type=PP){:target="_blank"}; patient radiation history should not be used for decision making prior to exams.

 <a name="usecases"></a>

-### Use cases
-Three use cases were identified.

-#### Use case 1: Imaging report construction
+### Use case
+This IG supports the following use case

 ![Use case 1: Imaging report construction](./usecase1.svg){: width="800px"}

 <br clear="all" />

-* The Patient performs an irradiating exam within a modality.
+* The Patient undergoes an irradiating imaging study.
-* The modality shares the dose report to the Dose Management System, which may implement the IHE REM Dose Reporter actor.
-This dose information sharing can follow the REM profile schema.
+* The modality transmits the dose report to the Dose Management System, which may implement the IHE REM Dose Reporter actor, implementing the REM profile transactions.
-* After analyzing the exam images, the radiologist sends its notes to the Radiology Information System (RIS).
+* After analyzing the exam images in PACS (Picture Archive and Communication System), the radiologist dictates a preliminary report narritive in the the RIS.
-* In order to construct the final imaging report, the RIS needs to gather a summary of the radiation received by the patient.
-The RIS send a query to the Dose management system and get minimal dose information report.
+* Prior to report finalization, the RIS queries the Dose management system to obtain dose information .
-* The minimal dose information is then integrated to the final report, which can be a CDA report following the DICOM Imaging report specification in [PS3.20](https://dicom.nema.org/medical/dicom/current/output/chtml/part20/PS3.20.html){:target="_blank"}.
+* The dose information is integrated in the final report, which may be represented in CDA format following the DICOM Imaging report specification in PS3.20.
-* The final report is shared with the hospital EHR or with the regional/national radiology report repository, through IHE XDS-I.b for example.
+* The final report is shared with the hospital EHR or with the regional/national radiology report repository, e.g., through IHE XDS-I.b.

-This use case is very common within RIS systems not supporting dose management modules.
-In fact, gathering of dose information from modalities can be very complex:

-* It is based on multiple sources of data: RDSR, MPPS, SC & OCR, and DICOM images header.
-* The reporting of the dose information by the modalities may contain misinterpretations and errors

-It is the role of the Dose management system to provide the RIS with the right information regarding the dose administered to the patients.
-Reporting the minimal dose information inside the final imaging report is recommended by many stakeholders and organizations, and sometimes it is a regulation.
-For example, in France there are the Order of 22 September 2006 relating to the radiation information to be included in an act report using ionizing radiation, from the French Minister of Health and Solidarity, and describing some dose information that needs to be present in the final report.

-The same kind of regulations exists in California in the US about the CT exams, which is the Senate Bill No. 1237.

-#### Use case 2: Mobile applications access

-The exposure of the Dose Summary as FHIR resources simplifies the access to the radiation information following a performed exam, by mobile application.
-These mobile applications can be under the use case [Longitudinal Patient Dose Record](https://www.ihe.net/uploadedFiles/Documents/Radiology/IHE_RAD_TF_Vol1.pdf#page=216){:target="_blank"} described in IHE Radiation Exposure Monitoring Profile, from Radiology domain.
-The targeted end users of these mobile applications shall follow the facility regulations, and international recommendations like the [AAPM/ACR/HPS Joint Statement on Proper Use of Radiation Dose Metric Tracking for Patients Undergoing Medical Imaging Exams](https://www.aapm.org/org/policies/details.asp?id=1533&type=PP){:target="_blank"}, as radiation dose data have inherent complexities and expertise are required for accurate interpretation.

-#### Use case 3: Business Intelligence

-The exposure of the Dose Summary as a FHIR resources is beneficial for Business Intelligence applications exposing metrics on dose data.
-In fact, multiple metrics can be normalized within a FHIR server collecting the Dose Summary resources, like:

-* Comparison of average of Dose between modalities
-* Comparison of average of Dose between facilities/hospital
-* Comparison of dose administration characteristics between patient cohorts
-* Comparison between dose administration levels between regions within a national FHIR server

-This use case is following the one described under IHE Radiation Exposure Monitoring profile, [Site Benchmarking](https://www.ihe.net/uploadedFiles/Documents/Radiology/IHE_RAD_TF_Vol1.pdf#page=216){:target="_blank"}.
-Due to inherent complexity of the radiation dose data, expertise is required for accurate interpretation of BI outputs.
-Business intelligence tools should be used following international recommendations and regulations.
-For instance, they should not be used for the purposes of medical decision making for patients undergoing medical imaging exams (see the [AAPM/ACR/HPS Joint Statement on Proper Use of Radiation Dose Metric Tracking for Patients Undergoing Medical Imaging Exams](https://www.aapm.org/org/policies/details.asp?id=1533&type=PP){:target="_blank"}).

-The defined FHIR profiles within this IG can be used on these use cases, and others.
-It can target many stakeholders, like:
-* communication to patients and physicians: through radiation summary reporting
-* legal: by following regional and national reporting regulations
-* research on radiation data: like data scientists through BI tools.

 <a name="mindose"></a>

-### Minimal Radiation Information
+## Minimal Radiation Information
-#### Identification
+### Identification

 In this paragraph, we analyze the mapping between the identified minimal dose information and some specifications on dose information reporting coming from multiple stakeholders: